Porky623/TJVMT/README.md

 * Handlebars (HTML engine)
 * Express Flash Notifications (notifications when validation fails)
 ## Notes for devs trying to replicate the project locally
+Install nodemon with `npm install nodemon` in the terminal (once you're already in the project's directory), and run with `npm run dev`.
+Also check the package.json file and install all the packages with `npm install <package>`.
 * express-flash-notifications
   * After doing npm install, go to node_modules => express-flash-notifications => index.js and add `item['layout']=false;` at line 72.
 * server.js